alejolo311/DataInMotion/README.md

 This step is important take care of your selection

-- Comparision
+- comparision:
 this mode will compare a value given by the "key" in the node input data, you can select between compare values or detect substrings in the data

-- Generate phrase
+- generate_phrase:
 this mode is used to create a string by giving a template with the wildcards "{}" to identify and replace with a value in the input node data. as an example:
 	data = "The sun is raising"
 	the template -> {data} and i feel alive the result content -> "The sun is raising and i feel alive"

-- JSON
+- JSON:
 this mode allows you to extract a given key with a path at the node input data and return the value with your predefined key as an example: